 Yet this natural period of transition from one year to the next also reminds us of a powerful gift we possess all year long: choice.
 Regardless of what transpired (or not) in 2012, we have the choice of how we will respond in 2013.
 We have the power to make choices that will shape healthy relationships!
 As we stand at the threshold of a New Year, consider the follow questions that present choices for individual and relational health in the New Year.
 What from the year 2012 do I want to: 1) Carry Forward into 2013; 2) Let Go and Leave Behind in 2012; or 3) Work Through in 2013?

 In considering what you will carry forward into the New Year, ask yourself: Is this something that will support my health and well being, the health of my couple relationship, or the health of my relationships with my children?
 If the answer is yes, great!
 You have just identified individual or familial strengths.
 Consider ways to celebrate and honor these strengths and find ways to nurture them in your life and in your relationships.

 If the answer is no, consider the following question and the choice it offers: Is this something I can choose to let go of and leave behind in 2012?
-In some instances, the answer will be a resounding, yes.
+In some instances, the answer will be a resounding yes.
 Other instances will require an honest, no or not yet.
 Both will bring a renewed sense of self-awareness.
 For the no or not yet concerns, consider the following question and choice it offers: Is this a concern I can choose to work through in 2013?
-If yes, consider the ways your identified individual and familial strengths can support you in this process.
-For the concerns that may elicit additional support, a trusted therapist can offer resources to help you work through concerns that may get in the way of you experiencing full health and wellbeing in your relationships with self and others in the New Year.
+If yes, consider how your identified individual and familial strengths can support you in this process.
+For the concerns that may elicit additional support, a trusted therapist can offer resources to help you work through concerns that may get in the way of you experiencing full health and well-being in your relationships with yourself and others in the New Year.